resulumit/representations/content/home/demo.md

  css_class = ""
 +++

-### 👋 Welcome to Re: Presentations --- a series of online seminars on political representation, organised by [Lucy Kinski](https://representations.netlify.app/author/lucy-kinski/) and [Resul Umit](https://representations.netlify.app/author/resul-umit/).
+### 👋 Welcome to **Re: Presentations** --- a series of online seminars on political representation, organised by [Lucy Kinski](https://representations.netlify.app/author/lucy-kinski/) and [Resul Umit](https://representations.netlify.app/author/resul-umit/).

-The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.
+**Re: Presentations** offers you an oppotunity to  you to create your job-winning online resumé and showcase your academic publications.

 [Check out the latest demo](https://academic-demo.netlify.app) of what you'll get in less than 10 minutes, or [view the showcase](https://wowchemy.com/user-stories/).